Samreay/Samreay/content/reviews/quest_academy/index.md

 * Her friend, Victoria, heavily insinuates she wants some 'crafting' done too, and gets upset when Sal doesn't immediately agree.
 * Sal's point of business contact in the Credit floor (where he makes money) also rushed to try and bed him.
 Or, to use a sentence from the books: "Hopefully you can read between the lines, because I'd hate to have to spell out how I'd fuck you senseless."

 Sal having a happy sex life is great.
-But having lecturers and business partners also so sexualised felt over the top.
+But having lecturers and business partners also so sexualised felt over the top and the classic male fantasy of "everyone wants to fuck me" came through a bit tooooo much for me.

 I'm worried I'm overthinking this though, mostly because I've seen some very bad takes on female sexuality and objectification in the genre.
 So I will chime in and say that (a) once Upgrade takes a mentorship role, her flirting stops, and (b) once Vanessa formally represents Sal, she does say she won't be able to fuck him because it would complicate things.
+Still, though.

 Anyway, Sal has healthy friendships, benefits with Hannah, and spends a lot of time crafting.